viamrobotics/docs/docs/use-cases/develop-app.md

 {{<youtube embed_url="https://www.youtube-nocookie.com/embed/tzJf0XfUCmA">}}

+## Prerequisites

+{{% expand "A running and configured machine.
+Click to see instructions." %}}

+Follow the instructions in [Build simple smart machines](/use-cases/configure/).

+{{% /expand%}}

 ## Write code to control your machine

 {{< table >}}
 {{% tablestep link="/sdks/" %}}
 **1. Install an SDK**

-Write a program to control your smart machine using the programming language of your choice.
-Viam has [SDKs](/sdks/) for Python, Golang, C++, TypeScript, and Flutter.

-The easiest way to get started is to copy the auto-generated boilerplate code from the **Code sample** page of the **CONNECT** tab on your machine's page in the Viam app.
+The easiest way to get started is to go to the **Code sample** page of the **CONNECT** tab on your machine's page in the Viam app.
-You can run this code directly on the machine or from a separate computer; it then connects to the machine using API keys.

-Viam's APIs are standardized across all models of a given component or service.
-This means you can test and change hardware without changing code.

-After configuring your resource, navigate to your machine's **CONNECT** tab.
-Click on any of the listed languages and follow the instructions to install the SDK.

-To install your preferred Viam SDK on your Linux or macOS development machine or [single-board computer](/components/board/), run one of the following commands in your terminal:
+Follow the instructions there to install your preferred Viam SDK on your Linux or macOS development machine or [single-board computer](/components/board/):

 {{< tabs >}}
 {{% tab name="Python" %}}